tsburke86/TD_Stock_Stalker/README.md

 # TD_Stock_Stalker
-See the profit from all trades (including current holdings) on a TD Ameritrade acount
+See the profit from all trades (including current holdings) on a TD Ameritrade account

 # Special info